Dimension theory of Non-Autonomous iterated function systems: Comparison of critical values and some examples

 Then

 and $E$ has non-empty interior.
 Hence all dimensions of $E$ equals $2$.

 \end{exmp}

 Note that Moran sets are always uncountable.
-In the following examples, we show that self-affine Moran sets may be finite, countable or uncountable even if the Moran open set condition is satisfied.
+In the following examples, we show that non-autonomous affine sets may be finite, countable or uncountable even if the Moran separation condition is satisfied.

 \begin{exmp} Suppose that $d=2$ and $J=[0,1]^2$.
 For all $k>0$, $n_k=2$,

 Then

 It is clear that $E$ is countable, see Figure~\ref{fig2}.